Linux / amd64

 Please refer to the section below which describes the different container options offered for NVIDIA Data Center GPUs running on x86 platform

-Starting with DeepStream 4.0.1 release, different container variants are being released for x86 for NVIDIA Data Center GPUs platforms to cater to different user needs.
+DeepStream offers different container variants for x86 for NVIDIA Data Center GPUs platforms to cater to different user needs.
 Containers are differentiated based on image tags as described below:

 Ensure these prerequisites are available on your system: